I got this notice on my own AT&T business account.

 At first, he kept telling me his system showed that changing the plan was all he had to do.
 It was not.
 He sent me a first email that made it sound like the plan change alone fixed the increase.
 That email was wrong.

 I corrected him and told him the pricing still did not match.
-Only after I pushed back, and only after he went back to his supervisor again, did he add the $5 loyalty credit per line that actually kept my price from going up.
+Only after I pushed back, and only after he went back to his supervisor again, did he add the $5 loyalty credit per line that was supposed to keep my price from going up.

-Then he sent a second email showing the real fix.
+Then he sent a second email showing the supposed fix.

 What this proves